Digital media and the diplomatic relations of Nigeria

-However, the Nigerian Government has not used such channels extensively even though Nigeria’s public diplomacy strategy and impact has become more important given the role Nigeria plays across Africa.
+However, the Nigerian government has not used such channels extensively even though the country's public diplomacy strategy and impact has become more important given the role Nigeria plays across Africa.
 This paper examines the examples of Nigeria’s digital diplomacy to date and the effectiveness of this engagement.

 What is digital diplomacy?

 Digital diplomacy involves processes in which countries seek to accomplish their foreign goals by communicating with foreign populations to facilitate the acceptance of a certain policy.
 It involves the use of information and communication technologies (ICTs) and social media platforms to conduct public diplomacy.

 Digital diplomacy also provides for two-way communication, as it gives countries the opportunity to engage with foreign publics and facilitate the creation of relationships between one state and another.
 Indeed, digital diplomacy has created the instance where a president can easily send a Whatsapp message to his matching part in another country that just won an election, or even express condolences at no cost.

 However, the Nigerian government has not taken full advantage of these opportunities to create an active dialogue between itself and other countries.

 Nigeria’s use of digital diplomacy

 From the available data, it is clear that the government of Nigeria engages with other countries through various social media platforms, including: Twitter, Facebook, Whatsapp, Telegram and Instagram.
 The Nigerian Foreign Affairs Ministry, the Nigerians in Diaspora Commission and other agencies that legalise Nigeria’s image and stance on international issues have frequently used these social media platforms.